-Two EA accredited National Classifiers must be invited to the Australian Championships if this is an event that has been identified as a Classification opportunity.
+Two FEI or EA accredited National Classifiers must be invited to the Australian Championships if this is an event that has been identified as a Classification opportunity.

 - a) classification will be offered at the discretion of the OC/NF and must announced as soon as the event is added into the Calendar of FEI Events (deadlines: refer to calendar rules).
-Each NF hosting an International Competition must nominate at least one International Event where Classification will be offered - b) the Classifiers must remain until the first appearance of all Classified Riders
+Each NF hosting an International Competition must nominate at least one International Event where Classification will be offered.
+In such cases FEI classifiers are required. - b) the Classifiers must remain until the first appearance of all Classified Riders